Skip to main content

 Shortness of breath

 Dyspnea is a term that refers to feeling short of breath or feeling like breathing is labored.
-One of the most common adverse effects of Brilinta, the feeling of shortness of breath, is experienced by 14% of patients taking it, according to the manufacturer AstraZeneca.
-The occurrence can be troublesome because dyspnea can be a symptom of an acute coronary syndrome, angina, or impending heart attack.
-A healthcare professional should be notified if dyspnea is experienced in order to determine the cause.
-Shortness of breath resulting from Brilinta resolves when the drug is discontinued.
+One of the most common adverse effects of Brilinta, the feeling of shortness of breath, is experienced by 14% to 21% of patients taking it, according to the manufacturer AstraZeneca.
+The occurrence can be troublesome because dyspnea can be a symptom of an acute coronary syndrome, angina, or ian mpending heart attack.
+If you experience shortness of breath while taking Brilinta, contact your doctor immediately or seek emergency medical attention if the symptoms are severe.
+Shortness of breath resulting from Brilinta resolves when the drug is discontinued—but you should not stop Brilinta unless advised by your doctor.

 Serum creatinine elevation

 Serum creatinine is measured in blood tests as a marker for renal (kidney) function.
 For unknown reasons, it is elevated in 4% to 8% of patients taking Brilinta.
-The incidence was equal to aspirin in the PEGASUS study and greater than another P2Y12 inhibitor, Plavix (clopidogrel), in the PLATO study.
-The creatinine level improves when the medication is stopped and improves many times even if the drug is continued.
+The creatinine level improves when the medication is stopped, even if the drug is continued, the level may still improve.
+As mentioned above, you should only stop taking Brilinta if advised by your healthcare provider.

 Serious side effects of Brilinta